FOR National Council

 Bill also was the editor of the PeaceMajority Report — a window on the peace community in America, and is a founding board advisor to Save-A-Vet — dedicated to providing retirement care for military and law enforcement dogs and other service animals.
 He is active in the intersection of peace with faith and politics, is the author of us & them: bridging the chasm of faith, and has been a peace candidate for U.S. Congress several times.

-Sam is deeply engaged with the Fellowship of Reconciliation at local and national levels.
-He chairs FOR’s Chicago chapter and is also a member of the Historic Peace Churches/Fellowship of Reconciliation Consultative Committee.
-Sam has been a primary promoter of the I Will Not Kill campaign and currently directs students at DePaul University as service learners regarding this FOR-led national counter-recruitment campaign.
+Based in Chicago’s western suburbs, Sam chaired FOR’s Chicago chapter and was a member of the Historic Peace Churches/ Fellowship of Reconciliation Consultative Committee.
+He was a champion of the I Will Not Kill campaign and worked with DePaul University student service learners on this FOR-led national counter-recruitment campaign.

 Ariel Vegosen is a professional dialogue facilitator, youth educator, interfaith community organizer, public relations expert, writer, performer, activist, and world traveler.
 Ariel is proud to serve on FOR’s National Council and has traveled to Iran, Israel, and Palestine as part of FOR peace-building delegations.
 Some of Ariel’s most inspirational work includes the Community of Living Traditions, the Shomer Shalom Network for Jewish Nonviolence, Jewish Voice for Peace, the Teva Learning Center, Jewish Funds for Justice, public relations for Dr. Bronners Magic Soaps, and working to get GMO food banned.